nicktang0307/stats220/README.md

 ## The purpose of the repo

-This repository is to serve as a central location for the project related to **Stats 220** course.
+This repository is the central location for projects related to **Stats 220** course.

 ## The meaning of project :one: